 Should You Fertilize?

+There is normally no need to fertilize plumbago.
 However, if your plant’s leaves are turning yellow, it may have iron chlorosis.
-You can address this by adding an iron plus soil acidifier fertilizer.
+You can address this by feeding it with an iron chelate supplement.

 If you grow one in a pot, fertilize lightly a few times a year when it’s actively growing.